Balloting for action

 What does the ballot pack/envelope look like?

 The ballot pack will contain the ballot paper(s).
-The ballot pack will usually contain a second-class pre-paid return envelope.
+The ballot pack will often contain a first-class pre-paid return envelope.
 Members should use the ballot paper and put the ballot paper in the pre-paid return envelope, and then post that at the nearest post box or post office.

 What should I do if I have lost the pre-paid return envelope or if it is missing from the ballot pack?